top of page

 ANDREW FRIERSON

 In addition to his operatic roles, he was a member of the Belafonte Folk Singers under the leadership of Harry Belafonte and sang at the 1963 March on Washington.
-He was also an educator, teaching at Southern University in Baton Rouge, LA (1950s), directing the Henry Street Settlement music School in Manhattan (1969-1973), and serving on the faculty of Oberlin Conservatory of Music and conducting the Oberlin Black Ensemble for two years (1970s).
+He was also an educator, teaching at Southern University in Baton Rouge, LA (1950s), directing the Henry Street Settlement music School in Manhattan (1969-1973), and serving on the faculty of Oberlin Conservatory of Music.
+He conducted the Oberlin Black Ensemble for two years (1970s).
 Afterwards he returned to New York City to perform and teach voice.

 MEDIA